FiftyDeg/SyliusCachePlugin/README.md

   - Run `cd .docker && ./bin/start_test.sh` in order to start docker compose in test mode
   - Wait docker to be up and running...
   - Run `cd .docker && ./bin/php_test.sh` in order to start static analysis and Behat tests

+#### BDD
+A suite for BDD testing is already present; you cand find the features in /features, and the asscoiated PHP code in /Behat/Context/Ui/Shop.
+It work on two hidden divs in your project footer; one should be cached and the other one not; but you can modify the test as you can wish.